Jack Suwinski Player Props: Pirates vs. Reds

 Jack Suwinski At The Plate

-- Suwinski has a double, five home runs and nine walks while hitting .244.
+- Suwinski has two doubles, five home runs and nine walks while hitting .244.

-- This season, Suwinski has posted at least one hit in eight of 14 games (57.1%), and had multiple hits twice.
+- Suwinski has gotten a hit in nine of 15 games this season (60.0%), with multiple hits twice.

-- Suwinski has driven in a run in seven games this season (50.0%), including two games with multiple runs batted in.
+- Suwinski has driven in a run in eight games this year (53.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.